Stacrypt/stacrypt/README.md

 # Stacrypt

-Stacrypt is a multi-coin cryptocurrency exchange
+Stacrypt is a multi-cryptocurrency exchange.

-## Structure
+## Directory Structure

 ```
 stacrypt